Beware of Emily White’s Home Jobs Source

 Quick Summary of Home Jobs Source

-Rating: 1 out of 5.
-It's a rebrand of a common scam.
+Rating: 1 It's a rebrand of a common scam.

 Working at home is a goal you might be looking to achieve.
 I mean, who doesn’t want to set their own hours, drop the commute and still earn a decent wage?

 That’s why when I came across Emily White and her Home Jobs Source, I had to do a write up for you.

 What is Home Jobs Source?